Day in the Life of a Psychiatric Nurse Practitioner (NP)

 Additional Resources for Psychiatric NPs

-To learn more about the education, work, and advocacy of psychiatric NPs and connect with others interested in psychiatric nursing, check out some of the resources below.
+Check out the resources below to learn more about the education, work, and advocacy of psychiatric NPs and connect with others interested in psychiatric nursing.

 Matt Zbrog